Dinas Powys: Geography

-The village has not been able to spread northwards, because of golf courses and protected woodlands between Dinas Powys and Michaelston-le-Pit.
-The freeholders of Cwrt-yr-Ala Estate prevented the two from merging.
+The village has not been able to spread northwards because of golf courses and protected woodlands between Dinas Powys and Michaelston-le-Pit; the freeholders of Cwrt-yr-Ala Estate prevented the two from merging.
 More recent housing development has taken place in a linear fashion either side of the main Cardiff road and in the direction of Cadoxton and Barry.
 Cwm George and Cwrt-yr-Ala are woodlands in the area.

 Maps over the last hundred years show that Penarth and Dinas Powys have spread and grown closer together.
-In many places the two communities are only separated by a few hundred yards and a couple of fields; however, no direct road connections have been added, entailing a car journey of several miles via Llandough.
+In many places, the two communities are only separated by a few hundred yards and a couple of fields; however, no direct road connections have been added, entailing a car journey of several miles via Llandough.
 The only existing direct road is the medieval, winding single-track Cross Common Road.
 Another traditional lane crossing, which existed between the current site of the Tesco Express mini-supermarket and the Erw Delyn school at Redlands Heights, Penarth, was closed to through traffic following extensions to the Murch estate in the 1970s.

-According to the Environment Agency, in the floods of October 1998 six properties at Dinas Powys were affected.
-Flooding was caused by the floodwater overtopping the banks of the Cadoxton River among others, restrictions to flow in channels, and surcharging of drains.
+According to the Environment Agency, in the floods of October 1998, six properties at Dinas Powys were affected.
+This was caused by the floodwater overtopping the banks of the Cadoxton River (among others), restrictions to flow in channels and surcharging of drains.

 Governance

 The community of Dinas Powys (which includes St Andrews Major and Westra) elects a community council.
 Uniquely for this part of Wales, the council was dominated by the Welsh nationalist party Plaid Cymru for over two decades.
 More recently, this dominance has reduced slightly.
 In May 2008, the Conservative Party won four additional seats on the community council, all at the expense of Plaid Cymru, including the defeat of Chris Franks.

 An electoral ward of the same name exists, for elections to Vale of Glamorgan Council.
 This ward mainly covers Dinas Powys but also stretches north to Michaelston.
 The total population of the ward at the 2011 census was 7,799.
 Until May 2017, the ward was represented by three Plaid Cymru councillors and an independent.
 In the 2017 elections, all four seats were won by the Conservatives (Vince Driscoll, Andy Robertson, Rob Crowley and Steve Griffiths).
 The Conservatives also gained seats at Plaid Cymru's expense on the community council.

-Dinas Powys falls within the Cardiff South and Penarth parliamentary constituency and is currently represented in the UK Parliament by the Labour MP Stephen Doughty.
+Dinas Powys lies within the Cardiff South and Penarth parliamentary constituency and is currently represented in the UK Parliament by the Labour MP Stephen Doughty.

 The Senedd constituency of Vale of Glamorgan is represented by Jane Hutt of Welsh Labour.

 Demography

-The 2001 UK Census recorded the population of Dinas Powys as 8,512.
-In the 2011 Census, the number had fallen to 7,490.
+The 2001 UK Census recorded the population of Dinas Powys as 8,512; in 2011, the number had fallen to 7,490.
 However, electoral roll information in 2012 indicated that the population was 8,790.

 There are few major employers in the village.
 The majority of the working population commutes to Cardiff, Penarth and Barry.